PrestaShop/prestashop.github.io/news/_posts/releases/2021-02-22-prestashop-1-7-7-2-maintenance-release.md

 ## Main fixes

-Below are listed some main regressions we fixed in this version :
+Below are listed some main regressions we fixed in this version:

 **Upgrade**